pacozaa/host-card-emulation-for-android-studio/README.md

 # host-card-emulation-for-android-studio
-This is imported to android studio version of host-card-emulation-sample repository actually it's for my girlfriend final project
+This is imported to android studio version of host-card-emulation-sample repository.

+Actually it's for my girlfriend final project

 Good Luck